Ravnur-Inc/ams-api-replacement-demo-app/docs/app-migration.md

    ![Change endpoint host name](img/endpoints-console-changed.PNG)

   > [!Note]
 > Without completing this step, your application may generate streaming links with the RMS origin domain instead of your CDN domain.
-It is because RMS API returns it to your application as a streaming endpoint hostname.
+The reason is that RMS API returns it to your application as a streaming endpoint hostname.

+## Verification and troubleshooting

+Congratulations on completing the migration process!
+You successfully transferred the data, configurations, and streaming infrastructure from Azure Media Services (AMS) to Ravnur Media Services (RMS).
+Now, your existing storage, application connections, and media playback seamlessly integrate with RMS.
+All your video URLs are now streaming directly from RMS, resulting in a smooth performance for your viewers.

+You can now initiate your [Post-migration Release Procedure](/docs/golive.md).
+Check this document for valuable recommendations to help you finalize your media service application migration to RMS.

+If you require additional guidance, please contact Ravnur for help.